• Skip to primary navigation

 Cucumbers

-Cucumbers are easy to grow and therefore are popular in vegetable gardens.
+Learning how to grow cucumbers is super easy and they are therefore popular in vegetable gardens.

 I think it’s the association with salads that earns cucumbers the reputation of being a vegetable.
 That and, as I mentioned before, the fact that it’s green.